What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 What is the Application Process for an Interest-Only Mortgage?

 Upon locating the suitable lender, the subsequent stage is grasping the method of application for an interest-only mortgage.
 This procedure may appear challenging, particularly for first-time homeowners or those unfamiliar with interest-only solutions.
-Here’s a user-friendly manual to make your application as frictionless as possible:
+Here’s a user-friendly manual to make your mortgage application as frictionless as possible:

 3. Fill the lender’s application form: Accurately complete the form to furnish all requisite details about your financial status and the property.